CPS Technologies (NASDAQ:CPSH) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of CPS Technologies (NASDAQ:CPSH – Get Rating) in a research note released on Monday.
+StockNews.com initiated coverage on shares of CPS Technologies (NASDAQ:CPSH – Get Rating) in a report released on Tuesday morning.
 The firm issued a hold rating on the electronics maker’s stock.

-CPS Technologies (NASDAQ:CPSH – Get Rating) last posted its quarterly earnings data on Wednesday, November 2nd.
-The electronics maker reported $0.07 earnings per share for the quarter.
+CPS Technologies (NASDAQ:CPSH – Get Rating) last issued its quarterly earnings data on Wednesday, November 2nd.
+The electronics maker reported $0.07 earnings per share (EPS) for the quarter.
+The business had revenue of $6.75 million during the quarter.
 CPS Technologies had a net margin of 7.80% and a return on equity of 14.67%.
-The firm had revenue of $6.75 million during the quarter.

 Hedge Funds Weigh In On CPS Technologies